-- A. This Article shall not prohibit the demolition of any structure which poses an immediate hazard to human health and safety.
+A. This Article shall not prohibit the demolition of any structure which poses an immediate hazard to human health and safety.
 When an eligible or designated historic landmark or building, structure or improvement in a designated historic district requires immediate demolition due to its imminent threat to human health and safety and an authorized Village official, pursuant to ordinance, has made the determination that the landmark, building, structure or improvement should be demolished immediately, then nothing in this Article shall prohibit the demolition of such landmark, building, structure or improvement.
-The Village official ordering the demolition shall, prior to causing the demolition, attempt notification of a member of the Commission, designated by the chairperson of the Commission for this purpose, of the imminent threat posed by the landmark, building, structure or improvement if such notice may be given without jeopardizing human health and safety.
-The chairperson of the Commission shall designate three (3) members of the Commission, any of whom shall be authorized to receive notice of emergency demolitions as provided in this Section. - B. If the Village has, pursuant to official action, declared a building, structure or improvement that is an eligible or designated landmark or is located in a designated historic district as a public nuisance and has authorized its demolition, the Village Manager or his designee shall have a copy of the declaration of public nuisance delivered to the chairperson of the Commission, who shall place the matter on the agenda of the next meeting of the Commission.
+The Village official ordering the demolition shall, prior to causing the demolition, attempt notification of the Commission and Commission staff liaison, of the imminent threat posed by the landmark, building, structure or improvement if such notice may be given without jeopardizing human health and safety.

+- B. If the Village has, pursuant to official action, declared a building, structure or improvement that is an eligible or designated landmark or is located in a designated historic district as a public nuisance and has authorized its demolition, the Village Manager or the Village Manager's designee shall have a copy of the declaration of public nuisance delivered to the chairperson of the Commission and Commission staff liaison, who shall place the matter on the agenda of the next meeting of the Commission.
 The Commission shall be authorized to review the building, structure or improvement and determine if the owner or some other person can commence rehabilitation of it immediately.
 The Commission shall ensure that whoever will rehabilitate the building, structure or improvement shall have either public or private financing, or both, to make sure that the building, structure or improvement is promptly rehabilitated in accordance with the criteria set forth in this Article.
-If the Commission is unable to secure the rehabilitation of the building, structure or improvement within ninety (90) days of the date that it was declared a public nuisance by the Village or by the date the Village obtains judicial authorization to demolish it, whichever is later, then the Village may proceed with the demolition of the building, structure or improvement. - C. An owner of a building, structure or improvement eligible or designated as a landmark or located within an historic district shall not be authorized to demolish such building, structure or improvement without filing an application for and obtaining a certificate of appropriateness or certificate of economic hardship, except when an authorized Village official, pursuant to ordinance, or has made the determination that the building, structure or improvement poses an imminent threat to human health and safety and should be demolished immediately. - D. If the Village has declared an eligible or designated landmark or a building, structure or improvement in a designated historic district to be a public nuisance and, after such declaration, the owner of the building, structure or improvement files an application for a certificate of appropriateness so the building, structure or improvement may be rehabilitated, the Commission may exercise jurisdiction over the application and the structure until such time as the Village obtains judicial authorization to demolish the structure.
+If the Commission is unable to secure the rehabilitation of the building, structure or improvement within ninety (90) days of the date that it was declared a public nuisance by the Village or by the date the Village obtains judicial authorization to demolish it, whichever is later, then the Village may proceed with the demolition of the building, structure or improvement. - C. An owner of a building, structure or improvement eligible or designated as a landmark or located within a historic district shall not be authorized to demolish such building, structure or improvement without filing an application for and obtaining a certificate of appropriateness or certificate of economic hardship, except when an authorized Village official, pursuant to ordinance, or has made the determination that the building, structure or improvement poses an imminent threat to human health and safety and should be demolished immediately. - D. If the Village has declared an eligible or designated landmark or a building, structure or improvement in a designated historic district to be a public nuisance and, after such declaration, the owner of the building, structure or improvement files an application for a certificate of appropriateness so the building, structure or improvement may be rehabilitated, the Commission may exercise jurisdiction over the application and the structure until such time as the Village obtains judicial authorization to demolish the structure.
 Once the Village has obtained such judicial authorization, then the rehabilitation of the structure may proceed only if the Village Board consents to withholding its authority to demolish the structure in abeyance while the structure is rehabilitated.
 (Ord.
-1999-0-7, 3-15-99)
+1999-0-7, 3-15-99; amd.
+Ord.
+22-8, 2-7-2022)

-7-9-19: HANDICAPPED ACCESSIBILITY PROVISIONS:
+7-9-18: HANDICAPPED ACCESSIBILITY PROVISIONS: